leon-ai/docs.getleon.ai/docs/README.md

 Leon is an **open-source personal assistant** who can live on your server.

-He does stuff when you ask him for.
+He does stuff when you ask him to.

 You can talk to him and he can talk to you.
 You can also text him and he can also text you.